-Disrupted supply chains greatest risk to economic growth in Germany.
-In Germany, 91 percent of companies see disrupted supply chains as the biggest risk to economic growth over the next year and a half, ahead of rising commodity prices (69 percent) and the energy crisis (62 percent).1
+Disrupted supply chains biggest risk to economic growth worldwide.
+Globally, 89 per cent of companies see disrupted supply chains as the biggest risk to economic growth over the next year and a half, ahead of rising commodity prices and the energy crisis.1

-Although Germany is primarily known as an exporting country, supply chain problems are having a huge impact on imports.
-Last year, import containers in particular were jammed in the ports because they could not be transported further due to a lack of freight capacity, road and rail construction sites, severe weather, staff shortages and strikes.
+After a low in 2020, goods worth around 493.35 billion US dollars were imported into Spain in 2022.
+This means that Spain’s imports increased by around 73.65 billion US dollars compared to the previous year.2 Last year, import containers in particular were jammed in the ports because they could not be transported further due to a lack of freight capacity, road and rail construction sites, severe weather, staff shortages and strikes.

-Especially for raw materials from the energy sector, Germany is dependent on imports of goods.
+Spain is dependent on imports of goods, especially for petroleum products and related goods, road vehicles followed by electrical machinery, appliances and equipment, and electrical parts.
 The difficulties caused by a lack of precursors and basic materials from abroad have already made production in companies more expensive.
 Added to this are increased freight and transport costs, which have to be absorbed additionally.
 Yields are falling.

 Geopolitical challenges and their impact on global supply chains